 Employer contributions other than matches are subject to a different nondiscrimination test.
 Plans using an allocation method that is not in proportion to pay (such as a discretionary amount to each individual) must pass general nondiscrimination testing.
 This is a complicated area with many variables and options, but these plan designs can be very beneficial to an organization’s key employees.

 The plan’s compensation definition may also require annual nondiscrimination testing.
 There are safe harbor definitions of compensation that are automatically nondiscriminatory, such as W-2 compensation, and other all-inclusive definitions.
-Plans that want to eliminate a portion of compensation, such as bonuses or overtime, must perform a test under Section 414(s) of the IRC.
+Plans that want to eliminate a portion of compensation, such as bonuses or overtime, must perform a test under Section 414(s) of the Internal Revenue Code.
 The non-excluded pay is divided into total pay to determine the “exclusion ratio” for the HCE and non-HCE groups.
 The average ratio for the HCE group cannot be more than a small amount above the non-HCE average, which has informally been defined as 3%.

 Nondiscrimination is an important consideration for plan sponsors, and failure of the nondiscrimination standards can lead to plan disqualification.
-Please contact us with any questions about your plan’s compliance with these requirements.